 - Tribal lunar speak

-- The fresh smell of a newly opened bag of Mini Eggs
+- The smell of a freshly opened bag of Mini Eggs

 The Barely Tolerable: